-**This week our learning theme is 'food and cooking'**
+**This week our learning theme is … 'music'**

 Welcome to Voles Class (EYFS Unit) |